-There are four main areas of risk:
+There are four main areas of risk associated with technology and online safety:

 Content: being exposed to illegal, inappropriate, or harmful material.
 Contact: being subjected to harmful online interaction with other users.
 Conduct: personal online behaviour that increases the likelihood of (or causes) harm; for example, the making, sending and receiving of explicit images, or online bullying.

-Commercial: risks such as online gambling, inappropriate advertising, phishing, and or financial scams.
-If pupils, students or staff are at risk, please report it to the Anti-Phishing Working Group (https://apwg.org/).
+Commercial: risks such as online gambling, inappropriate advertising, phishing, and or financial scams (including sexually coerced exploitation).
+If pupils, students or staff are at risk, please report it to the Anti-Phishing Working Group (https://apwg.org/), CEOP and/or the IWF.